- Sleep & EEG Core

 5) It evaluates, acquires, and maintains PSG and EEG equipment used by investigators of the CCI.

-6) It carries out PSG procedures such as sleep screens and multiple sleep latency tests.
+6) It carries out PSG procedures such as sleep screens, Multiple Sleep Latency Tests, and Maintenance of Wakefulness Tests.

 7) It assists investigators in the analysis and interpretation of sleep and EEG data.